errantSquam/mootfight/README.md

 # Frontend
 ## Dev Setup
 Only required if you're contributing to the codebase!
+Also, do everything mentioned in **Hosting Setup.**
 ### Install
 1. Pull repo
 2. cd into frontend folder